richardwaynefedorajr/DesignPatternsCpp/README.md

 # Update with Rule of 5 and test it

 # Try combining Factory, Abstract Factory, and Bridge design classes with Composite to allow for access to various lure attributes in collection

+# Update Prototype with Singleton to replace static in Source Making example

 # Update with standard naming conventions:
 # ClassName - class